ansasi/portfolio-react-sanity/README.md

 Testimonials are not yet included

-I have created a default DB for each component which needs backend data
+I have created a defaultData for each component which needs backend data